FJBurdon/ECOIMPACT_litter_breakdown/README.md

 Data and code for the manuscript: Burdon et al. *Environmental context determines pollution impacts on ecosystem functioning*

-The files are structured as follows:
+The folders are structured as follows:

 1. `1_Data_preparation` Raw data and Rscripts used to generate leafpack breakdown data used in subsequent analyses.
 2. `2_Change` Data and Rscripts for testing the influence of wastewater pollution on litter decomposition